-136 See, e.g., Ariz.
-Rev. Stat. § 6-1202 (2011) (licensing requirements for money transfer providers); Kan.
-Stat.
-Ann. § 9-509 (2010 Supp.) (same). these transfers to pocket consumers' money, and pursuing the third parties that assist and facilitate them, suggests that the use of these transfers in telemarketing is an unfair practice, and that prohibiting them would serve the public interest.
+136 See, e.g., ARIZ.
+REV. STAT. § 6-1202 (2011) (licensing requirements for money transfer providers); KAN.
+STAT.
+ANN. § 9-509 (2010 Supp.) (same).

+transfers and cash reload mechanisms would serve to close this regulatory gap and fortify the existing regulatory regime.
+The Commission's experience in combating telemarketing fraud operators that use these transfers to pocket consumers' money, and pursuing the third parties that assist and facilitate them, suggests that the use of these transfers in telemarketing is an unfair practice, and that prohibiting them would serve the public interest.